The Day the Towers Came Down

 My teacher gave a heavy sigh.
 “Students put your pencils down please and close your test booklets.”

 She did not need to tell me twice.
 I was bored reading the same stories again.
-She went around the classroom and collected each of the booklets.
+She went around the classroom and collected each of the test booklets.
 After placing them on her desk she faced the class.

 “I was asked not to tell you any information about what is going on, but I feel that you are old enough to understand.”
 She began.